← Back to Stories

 Key details reported by multiple sources:

-• Peter Mandelson was sacked as UK ambassador to the US in September 2025 after revelations he maintained contact with Jeffrey Epstein post-2008 conviction for sexual offences.
+• Peter Mandelson was sacked as UK ambassador to the US in September 2025 after revelations of his continued contact with Jeffrey Epstein post-2008 conviction.

-• Police withheld some documents as part of a criminal investigation into Mandelson for alleged misconduct in public office (not sexual misconduct).
+• The Metropolitan Police requested withholding of documents, including a nine-page vetting summary, due to a live criminal investigation into Mandelson for alleged misconduct in public office.

 Points of Difference